Guide to using Interlibrary Loan

 Enter an email address to receive notifications about your request.
 Text messaging is not available at this time.

 We strongly recommend that you do not opt out of email notifications, as this is our only means of communication with you for interlibrary loan services.

 There are two ways to request an interlibrary loan.
-If you know the title, request the item via Place / track interloans under Key Tasks in the right-hand column.
+If you know the title, request the item via Place and track interlibrary loans under Key Tasks (on the homepage).
 If you are searching for material on a particular topic, request via Library Search.
 See Guide to Library Search: Request an item outside our collections (Interlibrary loan).